Trainer: DiNapoli Levels Expert Joseph Auxano

 Duration: 2 days (Start time: 11am, End time: 5-6pm)

-The Standard Private seminars are usually on weekends and are 2 days of thorough review of what is in DiNapoli Levels as well as the introduction of new material that has been developed since the book, Trading course, and DVD were produced.
+It consists of 2 days of thorough review of what is in DiNapoli Levels as well as the introduction of new material that has been developed since the book.
+Please book at least 2 weeks in advance to ensure your seat.
 There is about half a day of computer related workshop, the rest is a heavy dose of hands-on learning and a thorough discussion of things that just can’t be covered in a larger scale seminar format.
 It takes an understanding of where the trader is at to give what is needed, thus we limit the class to 6 attendees, which is why they are hard to get in.
 Market manipulation techniques by major participants (hedge funds and proprietary trading firms) are also covered so you will understand what they are doing when you see it happen.

 Leading Trainer: Joe DiNapoli